• Skip to primary navigation

 Fresh squid

-Buying whole, uncleaned squid is cheaper and allows you to collect the ink sac.
-Small to medium squid tend to be sweeter and more tender than larger ones.
+Buying whole, uncleaned squid is a more economical option and allows you to collect the ink sac.
+Small to medium-sized squid tend to be sweeter and more tender than larger ones.

 Frozen squid